 Jill will follow up with PASC rep to setup some planning meetings for the Banquet starting in November.

-Maggie mentioned that there is a bulletin board in Carter Hall that CSC and PASC share to place announcements and employee recognition that she now has the keys for if anyone is interested in updating it.
+Maggie mentioned that there is a bulletin board in Carter Hall that CSC and PASC share to place announcements and employee recognition that she now has the key for if anyone is interested in updating it.

 Workplace Culture Committee-